0 Comment

 Personalization

 Those born after the mid-1990s.
-They form the second largest segment of the workforce.
+They constitute the second-largest segment of the workforce.

 They are the most tech-savvy of all professionals.
 Millennials are also the fastest-growing segment.